autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 <br>

-#### 🚨 disclaimer: my projects are boilerplates to get you started; you might or might not profit from it: in the mev world, nobody is going to handle you the alpha. i am not responsible for anything you do with my free code.
+#### 🚨 Disclaimer: my projects are boilerplates to get you started; you might or might not profit from it: in the mev world, nobody is going to handle you the alpha. i am not responsible for anything you do with my free code.